moussaclarke/hobbes/README.md

 This uses `.env.example` on purpose, so that private variables are not leaked into the production build.
 See below for how to set up the env vars in production.

 The build process includes an automated post-build script that processes `dist/_worker.js/chunks/_/davClient.mjs` to find and replace `n.fetch` with `fetch`.
-This is because nitro overwrites all instances of  the `fetch` function in the `tsdav` library with a non-existent custom one during build for some unknown reason 🤷‍♂️
+This is because nitro overwrites all instances of  the `fetch` function in the `tsdav` library with a non-existent custom one during build. 🤷‍♂️

 ## Deploy to Cloudflare Pages